rwanderc/blog/content/posts/2022-04-24-spike-generator.markdown

 COLOCAR OUTRA IMAGEM EXEMPLIFICANDO MELHOR!

-# The solution
+# Mathematical background

-Detecting spikes or valleys in discrete series of data is a matter of identifying the discontinuity of the curve.
+Detecting spikes or valleys in discrete series of data is a matter of identifying the discontinuity of the curve, associated with some other indications.
 But if it's a discrete series of data, there is no concept of continuity or discontinuity.
 Then we need to understand a couple of ideas and work on their analog applications for discrete series.

 ### Speed